Revised August 14, 2021

 The trouble with recycling

-Recycling programs limit what they accept.
+Also, recycling programs must limit what they accept.
 The economics of recycling doesn’t add up if no nearby company will buy a particular kind of waste.
 Commodity prices fluctuate wildly.

 When the price for something accepted for recycling is very low, the municipality has some poor choices: sell it at a loss, pay for storage in hopes that the price will go up some time, or send it to the landfill.

-Plastic is probably the largest single problem in waste disposal.
+Plastic is probably the largest single problem in municipal solid waste disposal.
 Some kinds of plastic are not used and discarded enough to make it worth sorting them out and selling them.

-The plastic waste with the numbers 1 and 2 in the recycling triangle are the easiest to recycle.
-If any PVC (no. 3) or PP (no. 5) gets accidentally mixed into a batch of PET (no. 1), the whole batch is ruined and must be landfilled or burned.
+The plastic wastes with the numbers 1 and 2 in the recycling triangle are the easiest to recycle.
+If any PVC (no. 3) or PP (no. 5) gets accidentally mixed into a batch of PET (no. 1), it ruins the whole batch.
+Pyrolysis is a good but still uncommon disposal method.
+Otherwise, such a batch can only be landfilled or burned.

 When all goes well, and the recycling process goes on as intended, it can still have bad environmental consequences.
 Making products with waste matter is every bit as much an industrial process as making them from virgin material.
 All industrial processes cause pollution.
 Ironically, recycling companies may cause more pollution than others.